151 Montague Street 2nd Floor Brooklyn NY 11201 Suite B

 About Our Instructor

-Brooklyn Heights Jiu Jitsu–Where World Class Jiu Jitsu meets Grounded Community
+Brooklyn Heights Jiu Jitsu–Where World Class Jiu Jitsu meets Grounded Community.

-Accountability
+Accountability & Ownership

 The Results You Could Expect